needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsOverview.md

 * Addressable Assets package (primary package)
 * Scriptable Build Pipeline package (dependency)

 When you install the Addressable Assets package, the Scriptable Build Pipeline package installs at the same time.
+See the latest version of the [Unity Scriptable Build Pipeline](https://docs.unity3d.com/Packages/com.unity.scriptablebuildpipeline@latest) documentation.

 ## Concepts
 The following concepts are referenced throughout this documentation: